Anshumaan-Chauhan02/VST/README.md

          * LoRA (✔️)
          * Adapters (✔️)
       * Train Decoder Only Models such as DistilGPT2 🟡
+         * DistilGPT2 on entire plot-summary dataset
+         * Train on only Plot and Summaries (do not include Title, Characters, etc.).
       * Evaluate the generation on the performance metrics  🟡
          * Cross Entropy Loss (✔️)
          * BLEU score - try different decoding strategies (✔️)